hemilpatel971/hemilpatel971/README.md

 ## Hello, I'm Hemil Patel👋

-I'm a Computer Science master's student at Stevens Institute of Technology, bringing three years of industry experience as a **data scientist** in India.
-Throughout my career, I've excelled in implementing, scaling and deplyoing robust ML algorithms using Python & JavaScript and designing interactive dashboards and reports with visualization tools.
-I see an opportunity to leverage my expertise to architect elegant solutions, optimize performance, and tackle multifaceted challenges inherent in building robust, scalable systems.
-I'm excited by the prospect of diving deeper into the challenges that software engineering presents.
+I'm a Computer Science master's student at Stevens Institute of Technology - USA, with over three years of industry experience.
+I love implementing, scaling and deplyoing robust machine learning models and web apps in **Python** and **JavaScript**.I actively seek to embrace cutting-edge tools, frameworks, and principles to expand my skill set and deepen my understanding of the ever-evolving tech landscape.

 ### Technologies I've worked with:
 - Python